phofl/phofl.github.io/content/posts/cow_mechanism.md

 A very defensive approach to guarantee this would be to copy the DataFrame and its data in every operation, which would avoid views in pandas altogether.
-This would guarantee CoW semantics but also incur a huge performance penalty, so this wasn't an option.
+This would guarantee CoW semantics but also incur a huge performance penalty, so this wasn't a viable option.

 We will now dive into the mechanism that ensures that no two objects are updated with a single operation __and__ that our data isn't unnecessarily copied.
 The second part is what makes the implementation interesting.

 We have to know exactly when to trigger a copy to avoid copies that aren't absolutely necessary.
-Potential copies are only necessary if we do an inplace modification to one pandas object.
-We have to trigger a copy, if the data of this object is also referenced by another pandas object.
+Potential copies are only necessary if we try to mutate the values of one pandas object without copying it's data.
+We have to trigger a copy, if the data of this object is shared with another pandas object.
 This means that we have to keep track of whether one NumPy array is referenced by two DataFrames (generally, we have to be aware if one NumPy array is referenced by two pandas objects, but I will use the term DataFrame for simplicity).